tachiyomiorg/website/src/help/guides/troubleshooting.md

 * Android 6.0.1 and lower - [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview).

 ::: c-tip
-Users of Android 7.0 and higher can also see and change **WebView implementation** in [Developer Options](https://developer.android.com/studio/debug/dev-options).
+Users on Android 7.0 and up can also see and change **WebView implementation** in [Developer Options](https://developer.android.com/studio/debug/dev-options).
 :::

 ::: c-warning
-Non-standard implementations like Firefox can lead to Tachiyomi not working correctly or in the worst-case crash.
+Non-standard implementations like Firefox can lead to **Tachiyomi** not working correctly or, in the worst-case crash.
 We recommend to set **WebView implementation** to [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview) or [Google Chrome](https://play.google.com/store/apps/details?id=com.android.chrome).
 :::

 ## Unable to install the app or extensions

 Try installing [Split APK Installer](https://play.google.com/store/apps/details?id=com.aefyr.sai) from the Google Play Store, then use it to try and install the affected APK.
-Split APK Installer will either tell you why the APK cannot be installed, or it will install the APK for you.
+Split APK Installer will tell you why the APK is uninstallable, or it will install the APK for you.

 ## Getting Logcats and Crash Logs